krpsh123/proxydockersock/README.md

 # TODO
 1. Http filtering extension to limit user actions with containers.
-2. Creating a label (krpsh123.proxydockersock.owner=%user_name%) when creating a network, or image.
+2. Creating a label (krpsh123.proxydockersock.owner=%user_name%) when creating a image.